Jeremiah Chapter 10

-Jeremiah surrenders to God’s program of “judgment” but asks that the necessary chastisement not be carried out severely (compare 46:28; Hab.
+Jeremiah surrenders to God’s administration of “judgment” but asks that the necessary chastisement of the Jews not be carried out severely (compare 46:28; Hab.
 3:2).

 Jeremiah 10:24 “O LORD, correct me, but with judgment; not in thine anger, lest thou bring me to nothing.”

 The prophet here represents the body of the Jewish nation, especially the godly among them.
-He considers the troubles coming upon the nation as a correction and chastisement of the Lord.
+He considers the troubles coming upon the nation as a correction and chastisement of the LORD.
 He does not refuse it, or desire it might not come upon them.
-He knew the chastisements of a father are for good.
-He only implores it might be “with judgment”; not in strict justice, as his and the sins of his people deserved, then they would not be able to bear it.
-But in measure and moderation, with a mixture of mercy and tenderness in it.
-And in a distinguishing manner, so as to make a difference between his own people and others, in the correction of them (see Ezek.
+He knows the chastisements of a father are for good.
+He only implores it might be “with judgment”; not in strict justice, as his and the sins of his people deserved, or they would not be able to bear it.
+But in measure and moderation, with a mixture of mercy and tenderness in it; and in a distinguishing manner, so as to make a difference between his own people and the others; in the correction of them (see Ezek.
 34:16).

 All that happened to these Israelites, happened to bring them back to God.
 They had wandered away, and God used this to correct them.
-Notice in the following Scripture, why God allows this to happen to His children.
+Notice in the following Scriptures, why God allows this to happen to His children: